rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 # :material-power-plug-outline: Napalm Plugin

-Here's a summary of the plugin
+The Napalm plugin for NetBox allows you to integrate real-time data collection functionalities directly from network devices configured in the system.
+With it, you can obtain updated information such as operational status, adjacencies (LLDP/CDP), and device configurations, enriching the visualization and management of assets in NetBox.
+This integration makes the tool more dynamic, bringing the documentation closer to the current reality of the network.

 ## :simple-git: Plugin Repository
-Copy the link below or click the following link to access the [Github Repository](https://github.com/netbox-community/netbox-napalm-plugin)
+Copy the link below or click to access the [Github Repository](https://github.com/netbox-community/netbox-napalm-plugin)

 ```
 https://github.com/netbox-community/netbox-napalm-plugin
 ```

+---

 ## :material-scale-balance: 1.
 Installation Requirements
 This documentation used the following components with their respective versions: